anttisalonen/progbook/rst/bus2.rst

 * Line 8: Declare an std::string which will hold each line of the file as we read them in.
 * Line 9: Use the C++ standard function std::getline() which takes two parameters: the input file stream and an std::string.
 The contents of the next line will be read from the input stream and stored in the string.
 The function will return false when the whole file was processed, allowing us to use it in a while loop.

-We should now have everything we need in order to read in the schedule data and generate a vector of schedule entry objects.
+We should now have everything we need in order to read in the schedule data and generate an std::vector of schedule entry objects.

-*Exercise*: Generate a vector of schedule entry objects by reading in the schedule data file.
+*Exercise*: Generate an std::vector of schedule entry objects by reading in the schedule data file.
 Test your code.

 While we're in the parsing business, let's go ahead and repeat this for the historical GPS data file.

 *Exercise*: Implement a class to hold the historical data.
 It will need to have some floats as member variables to hold the time it took the bus to reach the bus stop as well as the X and Y coordinate data.
-Read in a historical GPS data file to a vector of historical data objects.
+Read in a historical GPS data file to an std::vector of historical data objects.

 As per our requirements specification, the only file type we aren't yet able to parse is the current GPS data.
 This data is interesting because it has the integer representing whether the bus has already passed our bus stop or not (0 if not, 2 if passed).
 As with our Python code, it seems like a good way to make our code clearer to read if we use an enumeration for this.
 Enums in C++ can e.g. be defined as the following: